What Are The Common Multiples Of 6 And 10

 The concept of common multiples isn't just for mathematicians or engineers; it has practical applications in everyday life.
 From cooking to home improvement, understanding multiples can help you make better decisions and save time and resources.

-For instance, when baking, you might need to adjust recipe quantities.
+As an example, when baking, you might need to adjust recipe quantities.
 If a recipe calls for ingredients in multiples of 6 but you need to make a batch for 10 people, finding a common multiple of 6 and 10 can help you scale the ingredients accurately.
 Similarly, when planning a tiling project, understanding multiples can help you calculate the number of tiles needed to cover an area efficiently, minimizing waste and saving money.

 Tips for Mastering Multiples